phonegap/phonegap-plugin-push/README.md

 <gap:plugin name="phonegap-plugin-push" source="npm" version="1.2.3" />
 ```

 Note: version 1.3.0 of this plugin begins to use Gradle to install the Android Support Framework.
-Gradle is not yet supported on PhoneGap Build so please use version 1.2.3 when building your app on PhoneGap Build.
+Support for Gradle has recently been added to PhoneGap Build.
+Please read [this blog post](http://phonegap.com/blog/2015/09/28/android-using-gradle/) for more information.

 ## Android Behaviour